 1. In what type of school do you teach?
 (Type an "X" next to the appropriate description; if "other" applies, provide a brief description.)

+Middle school:

+High school:

-Elementary school: Middle school: High school: Career technical/vocational school: Other (please describe): 2.
-Where is the school where you are teaching located?
+Other (please describe):

+2. Where is the school where you are teaching located?
 (Type an "X" next to the appropriate description.)

+City:

+Suburb:

+Town:

+Rural:

-City: Suburb: Town: Rural: 3.
-List any special features of your school or classroom setting (e.g., charter, coteaching, themed magnet, classroom aide, bilingual, team taught with a special education teacher) that will affect your teaching in this learning segment.
-4. Describe any district, school, or cooperating teacher requirements or expectations that might affect your planning or delivery of instruction, such as required curricula, pacing plan, use of specific instructional strategies, or standardized tests.
-Abou ut the Class Featured in this Learning Segment 1.
-If a course: a.
-What is the name of this course? b.
-What is the length of the course?
-(Type an "X" next to the appropriate description; if "other" applies, provide a brief description.)
-One semester: One year: Other (please describe): 2.
-Is there any ability grouping or tracking in business education?
-If so, please describe how it affects your class.
+- 3. List any special features of your school or classroom setting (e.g., charter, coteaching, themed magnet, classroom aide, bilingual, team taught with a special education teacher) that will affect your teaching in this learning segment. - 4.
+Describe any district, school, or cooperating teacher requirements or expectations that might affect your planning or delivery of instruction, such as required curricula, pacing plan, use of specific instructional strategies, or standardized tests.

+About the Class Featured in this Learning Segment

+- 1. How much time is devoted each day to English Language Arts instruction in your classroom?
+What is the name of this course? - What is the length of this course?
+Type an "X" next to the appropriate description; if "other" applies, provide a brief description.
+One Semester: \\\\\ One Year: \\\\\ Other (please describe): \\\\\ - 3.
+What is the class schedule (e.g., 50 minutes every day, 90 minutes every other day)?

-&lt;sup>10 If you need guidance when making a selection, reference the NCES locale category definitions (https://nces.ed.gov/surveys/ruraled/definitions.asp) or consult with your placement school administrator.
+&lt;sup>9 If you need guidance when making a selection, reference the NCES locale category definitions (https://nces.ed.gov/surveys/ruraled/definitions.asp) or consult with your placement school administrator.

-- 3. Identify any textbook or instructional program you primarily use for instruction.
-If a textbook, please provide the title, publisher, and date of publication. - 4.
-List other resources (e.g., electronic whiteboard, hands-on materials, online resources) you use for instruction in this class.
+- 4. Is there any ability grouping or tracking in English Language Arts?
+If so, please describe how it affects your class. - 5.
+Identify any textbook or instructional program you primarily use for English Language Arts instruction.
+If a textbook, please provide the title, publisher, and date of publication. - 6.
+List other resources (e.g., electronic white board, online resources) you use for English Language Arts instruction in this class.